B2B sales – Why you need to master your cost of sales to get scalable and efficient

 - Other costs to keep the staff motivated

-This is all boiling down to a specific cost per sales rep that needs to be bared, every month, just to be able to close the deals.
+This all boils down to a specific cost per sales rep that needs to be bared, every month, just to be able to close the deals.
 These costs do not consider any other costs or profit within the company.

 How to calculate the cost of B2B sales